-Unemployment compensation, benefits or income is considered taxable income, even if it is authorized under the Coronavirus Aid, Relief and Economic Security Act (CARES), and thus needs to be reported on your tax return.
+Unemployment compensation, benefits, or income is considered taxable income and thus needs to be reported on your tax return.

-As an unemployment benefit recipient, you will receive Form 1099-G, Government Payments, from you state tax agency by January 31, 2022, either by mail or electronically.
-If you did not receive the 1099-G from your state, please contact them or the state unemployment compensation website for this form.
+As an unemployment benefit recipient, you will receive Form 1099-G, Certain Government Payments, from you state tax agency by January 31, 2023, either by mail or electronically.
+If you did not receive the 1099-G from your state, contact them or the state unemployment compensation website for this form.